emwap/stream-paper/paper.md

 element while discarding the oldest element.
 The programmer can get an immutable view of the current contents of the buffer in a local scope by using `withBuf`.
-The function `withBuf` can be implemented without copying but it requires that the programmer does not provide a function which returns the whole array.
+The function `withBuf` can be implemented without copying but program correctness relies on the programmer to ensure that the provided function does not return the whole array.

 Returning to the function `recurrence`; the input stream stream is initialized as is the cyclic buffer.
 For each element in the output